 What is Niwaki

 Every tree and bush is shaped to perfectly fit in the garden.
-Creating cloud trees and pruning of the tree the way that it creates a certain form is something that takes a small amount of knowledge with amazing results.
-You can create some amazing results with niwaki.
+Creating cloud trees and pruning of the tree the way that it creates a specific form is something that takes a small amount of knowledge with excellent results.
+You can create some fantastic results with niwaki.
 It gives you the power to transform the look of your tree.

-The interesting thing in Japan is that unlike us, they keep the number of plants they use quite small.
-Japanese gardening is limited to certain plants and applying niwaki techniques makes some pretty stunning shapes.
+The interesting thing in Japan is that unlike us, they keep the number of plants they use relatively small.
+Japanese gardening is limited to certain plants, and applying niwaki techniques makes some pretty stunning shapes.

-In niwaki, the whole idea is to keep the tree in accordance to its surroundings.
-The Japanese art of cloud pruning is heavily influenced by nature.
-Gardens drawing inspiration from mountains, waterfalls and rivers.
+In niwaki, the whole idea is to keep the tree in accordance with its surroundings.
+The Japanese art of cloud pruning is heavily influenced by nature—gardens drawing inspiration from mountains, waterfalls and rivers.

 Shaping a Tree into Niwaki

-In order to practice niwaki, you’ll need to spend the next seven years of your life as an apprentice.
+To practice niwaki, you’ll need to spend the next seven years of your life as an apprentice.
 But only in Japan.
-If you happen to live in Australia, however, all you need to know is basic knowledge on pruning.
+If you happen to live in Australia, however, all you need to know is a basic knowledge of pruning.
 Everything else comes down to trial and error and a lot of patience.

-Now that we’ve gone through the fact that niwaki requires patience it’s time to choose the right plant.
-Cloud pruning requires the tree to be deciduous, even better if it’s evergreen.
-We are kind of limited to a couple of choices really.
+Now that we’ve gone through the fact that niwaki requires patience, it’s time to choose the right plant.
+Cloud pruning needs the tree to be deciduous, even better if it’s evergreen.
+We are kind of limited to a couple of choices, really.